leon-luna-ray/counter/README.md

 ## Next-Steps

 - Update styling/branding
-- Set count to local storage so avoid reset on reload
+- Set count to local storage to avoid reset on reload

 ## License